-There are 943 unduplicated TPMs who are currently receiving HCBS.
+There are 933 unduplicated TPMs who are currently receiving HCBS.
 This appears to be a large increase from 2023 but there was a change in the way data is collected that more accurately reflects the number of TPMs being served.
+From 2021 -2023, the average number of new TPMs diverted per year is 478.

-All 943 individuals meet the functional requirements to receive care in the nursing home and are Medicaid eligible but choose to receive care in the most integrated setting that meets their needs.
+All 933 individuals meet the functional requirements to receive care in the nursing home and are Medicaid eligible but choose to receive care in the most integrated setting that meets their needs.
 The State strives to divert as many TPMs as possible, so they can avoid institutional placement, even for a short period of time.

-TPMS UTILIZING STATE OR FEDERALLY FUNDED HCBS 187 NEW UNDUPLICATED HCBS TPMs WERE DIVERTED AND SERVED IN QUARTERS 1 & 2 OF 2024 - 51 DIVERTED FROM A SNF ON SPED - 151 DIVERTED FROM A SNF ON MW - 55 DIVERTED FROM A SNF ON MSP B OR C
+TPM UTILIZING STATE OR FEDERALLY FUNDED HCBS

+NEW UNDUPLICATED HCBS TPMs WERE DIVERTED AND SERVED IN QUARTER 1 OF 2024

+- 34 DIVERTED FROM A SNF ON SPED

+- 85 DIVERTED FROM A SNF ON MW

+- 30 DIVERTED FROM A SNF ON MSP B OR C

+COMPARISON DATA

-ANNUAL COMPARISON DATA 2023 - 321 (52 ON SPED, 250 ON MW, 89 ON MSP B OR C) 2022 - 308 (92 ON SPED, 221 ON MW, 52 SNF ON MSP B OR C) 2021 - 273 (104 ON SPED, 144 ON MW, 65 ON MSP B OR C)
+2023 - 321 (52 ON SPED, 250 ON MW, 89 ON MSP B OR C) 2022 - 308 (92 ON SPED, 221 ON MW, 52 SNF ON MSP B OR C) 2021 - 273 (104 ON SPED, 144 ON MW, 65 ON MSP B OR C)

-In the first two quarters of 2024, 187 new TPMs were diverted from a skilled nursing facility and are receiving necessary care in the home.
+In the first quarter of 2024, 115 new TPMs were diverted from a skilled nursing facility and are receiving necessary care in the home.
 The number diverted by funding source reflects that TPMs may receive services under more than one program.
 The HCBS 1915(c) Medicaid waiver continues to be the most utilized service for newly diverted TPMs.
-The State is closely monitoring the number of people utilizing the waiver to accurately project the number of people we may need to serve in the future on the waiver to meet the growing demand for this service.
+The State is closely monitoring the number of people utilizing the waiver to accurately project the number of slots that may be needed to meet the growing demand for this service.

 There are many benefits to providing HCBS.
-HCBS is the preferred option of most people who require some type of long term services and support (LTSS) to live safely and take care of their daily needs.
+HCBS is the preferred option of most people who require some type of LTSS to live safely and take care of their daily needs.
 It is also generally cheaper and takes fewer federal and state resources to provide.

 The high cost of skilled nursing facility care is part of the reason that approximately 50% of the residents of skilled nursing facilities are Medicaid beneficiaries.
 If an individual needs services long-term, it does not take long for the average citizen to spend down their resources and need financial support to pay for their care in a skilled nursing facility.

-HCBS QUALIFIED SERVICE PROVIDERS (QSP) 8 days AVERAGE LENGTH OF TIME TO APPROVE QSP APPLICATIONS IN QUARTER 2 OF 2024
+HCBS QUALIFIED SERVICE PROVIDERS (QSP)